+Baqaa.
 Baqaa (Arabic: بقاء baqāʾ ), with literal meaning of permanency, is a term in Sufi philosophy which describes a particular state of life with God, through God, in God, and for God.
 It is the summit of the mystical manazil, that is, the destination or the abode.
-Baqaa comprises three degrees, each one referring to a particular aspect of the divine theophanies as principle of existence and its qualitative evolution, consisting of faith, knowledge, and grace. [ edit ] Aspects [ edit ] First aspect: the level of acts The first aspect of the Sufi permanency is situated at the level of acts.
+Baqaa comprises three degrees, each one referring to a particular aspect of the divine theophanies as principle of existence and its qualitative evolution, consisting of faith, knowledge, and grace.
+Aspects First aspect: the level of acts The first aspect of the Sufi permanency is situated at the level of acts.
 Second aspect: the level of qualities and attributes The second aspect of permanency is situated at the level of qualities and attributes.
 Third aspect: the level of the essence Bektashi.
 The Bektashi Order (Turkish: Bektaşi Tarikatı), or the ideology of Bektashism (Turkish: Bektaşilik), is an Islamic Sufi order (tariqat) founded in the 13th century by the Persian Wali (saint) Haji Bektash Veli.

 Alauddin Sabir Kaliyari.
-Hazrat Alauddin Ali Ahmed, also known as صابر کلیری Sabir Kaliyari ("Patient Saint of Kaliyar"), was a prominent South Asian Sufi saint in the 13th century, nephew and khalifa (successor) to Baba Fareed (1188–1280), [ 1 ] and the first in the Sabiriya branch of the Chishti Order.
+Hazrat Alauddin Ali Ahmed, also known as صابر کلیری Sabir Kaliyari ("Patient Saint of Kaliyar"), is a prominent South Asian Sufi saint in the 13th century, nephew and Khalifa (successor) to Baba Fareed (1188–1280), and the first in the Sabiriya branch of the Chishti Order.
 Today, his dargah (Sufi mausoleum) at Kaliyar village, near Haridwar, is one of the most revered shrines for Muslims in India, after Ajmer Sharif at Ajmer, Rajasthan, and is equally revered by Hindus and Muslims in South Asia.
-Biography Hazrat Syed Alauddin Ali Ahmed Sabir Kaliyari was born in Kohtwaal, a town in the district of Multan on 19 Rabi' al-awwal , 592 Hijri (1196).
-He was the son of Jamila Khatun, who was the elder sister of Baba Fareed.
-After the death of his father, Syed Abul Rahim, [ 4 ] his mother brought him to Pakpattan in 1204 to Baba Fareed. [ 3 ] The story of his being given the title Sabir is as follows:
+Biography Hazrat Syed Alauddin Ali Ahmed Sabir Kaliyari was born in Herat, a town in the district of ( Afghanisthan) on the 17th Shahbanon 19, 512 Hijri (1196).
+His father was Syed Abdul Rahim, a descendent of Hazrat Gaus E Azam Dastagir.